ImpendingDoom28/react-beauty-2.0/README.md

 The beautiful ***Remake*** of [React-Beauty Theme](https://marketplace.visualstudio.com/items?itemName=ImpendingDoom.react-beauty-theme "React-Beauty \"The First\" on Marketplace")

-<p data-align="center">I decided to make a nice, well-shaped, open-sourced
-and, finally, React-based theme, for all my fellow comrades, who use React!</p>
+I thought, that it would be a great idea to make a nice, well-shaped, open-sourced and, finally, [React][1]-oriented theme, for all my fellow comrades, who use [React][1], including me!

-<p data-align="center">I really hope this theme will help you in your development struggles!</p>
+I really hope this theme will help you in your development struggles!

-<p data-align="center">Feel free to make pull requests, post issues!
-I'm open to suggestions!</p>
+Feel free to make pull requests, post issues!
+I'm open to suggestions!

-<p id="diff-lng">P.S.: This theme probably won't go well with other languages.
-If you want support for some language, just post me an issue on GitHub</p>

 ## Currently supported languages